-Before you complete your application, you should think which schools your child has a realistic chance of getting into as popular schools are often oversubscribed.
+Before you complete your application, you should think about which schools your child would be suitable for, as popular schools are often oversubscribed.

 - Use our interactive map to find your catchment primary school

 - You can also use the map to research other city schools

 - Then find out more about school transport and any pupil benefits which you may be entitled to

 We recommend that you always choose your catchment school as one of your preferences.

 Some secondary schools' catchment areas are not shown, as not all Nottingham City secondary schools and academies use catchment areas.

 You can also use the PDFs below to see schools in your local area at a glance.

 - Sherwood and St Anns